 - Montessori Activities are based on reality, self-contained, functional, organized, and systematic.

 - These activities in conjunction with Montessori Materials promote limitless hands-on learning for children.

 - Montessori activities enhance fine motor skills and gross motor skills, promote coordination, and develop higher periods of concentration in children from a very young age.

 When given structured and appropriate freedom children begin to thrive.
-The Montessori Method of education provides children with a prepared environment where the children have the opportunity to participate in auto-didactic education.
+The Montessori Method of education provides children with a prepared environment where children have the opportunity to participate in auto-didactic education.

 Hence, it is best to allow children to explore new possibilities through hands-on learning.

-The Montessori method encourages children to actively and independently learn by touching, feeling, maneuvering the specifically designed Montessori materials.
+The Montessori method encourages children to actively and independently participate in auto-didactic education by touching, feeling, maneuvering the specifically designed Montessori materials.

 These materials in conjunction with exciting as well as engaging Montessori Activities help children indulge in self-directed education.

-Montessori activities are a unique and exciting approach that, unlike traditional educational curricula, helps children discover new possibilities through control of error freely.
+Montessori activities are a unique and exciting approach that, unlike traditional educational curricula, helps children discover new possibilities through Control of Error autonomously.